iteebz/space-os/docs/apps.md

 To simplify agent creation and ensure system-wide provenance, we use an **implicit registration** pattern.

 *   **`space.apps.spawn`:** This app is the designated interface for *humans* to create and manage agent lifecycles (e.g., `space spawn <agent_name>`).
-*   **`space.apps.register`:** This app is the authoritative source of truth for all agents known to the system.
+*   **`space.apps.registry`:** This app is the authoritative source of truth for all agents known to the system.
 It manages agent metadata and their "constitutions" (guides).

 When an agent is created via the `spawn` app, the `spawn` app *automatically* calls the `register` app's API to register the new agent and its constitution.
 The agent itself does not need to know how to register.
 This is analogous to an OS managing its processes.